lazpremarathna/covid-19-sl-vendor-list/README.md

 A community powered COVID-19 vendor tracker for Sri Lanka.

-The project is a mutiple page static HTML application running in the browser, pulling data in via a JSON file, and hosted on GitHub Pages.
+The project is a multiple pages static HTML application running in the browser, pulling data in via a JSON file, and hosted on GitHub Pages.

 ## Data Sources